-What is Construction Technology
+What is Construction Technology?

 The Construction Technology program has been developed with industry support, to prepare individuals for entry level positions and up-grade training in Americas largest industry, construction.
 The programs primary training focus is the carpentry trade.
 Residential and light commercial construction applications are taught.
 This program includes instructional units in blueprint reading for construction, building site layout procedures, building foundation systems, light framing construction methods, exterior and interior finish systems, concrete forming systems, building code regulations and construction safety.
 Units of instruction have been designed to include both lecture and practical experience in the lab or on-site projects.
 This program also offers an excellent prerequisite for students that plan to pursue a career in areas such as construction management, civil engineering, or architectural design.